Opportunity Programs

 Home Improvement Retail Specialist Opportunity Program

-This course teaches vocational skills in construction to prepare for careers at home improvement organizations, hardware stores, and local warehouses.
-Topics include the safe use of tools, moving and securing materials and proper use of equipment.
+This course teaches vocational skills to prepare for careers at home improvement retail locations, hardware stores, and warehouses.
+Topics include the safe use of tools, moving and securing materials, and proper use of equipment.
+Students are introduced to the carpentry, electrical, and plumbing fields, and they get hands-on practice applying what they learn in a workshop setting.
 CAR-203E.

 Horticultural Opportunity Program (HOP)

-The Horticulture Opportunity Program teaches hands-on horticultural practices ranging from greenhouse production, to growing vegetables and herbs, to floriculture.
-Students will learn about the safe use of tools, soil preparation and seeding, transplanting techniques, caring for plants, and more.
+This program teaches hands-on horticultural practices ranging from greenhouse production, to growing vegetables and herbs, to floriculture.
+Students learn about the safe use of tools, soil preparation and seeding, transplanting techniques, caring for plants, and more.
 HRT-138E.

 Office Assistant Opportunity Program